 At The Law Office of Jeanne M. Wilson & Associates, PC, we have many Clients who do not live in Colorado or are serving in the military and are located elsewhere.
 Our paralegal staff work with our non-local Clients to be certain the have the exhibits in a cohesive manner that makes sense and that each one is marked as “Exhibit __” and can be easily printed, put in order and accessed during the Hearing.
 For local Clients, an actual notebook of exhibits is prepared and the Client takes it home for use during the WebEx or phone Hearing.

 The exhibit books are tabbed to make it easier not find what the attorney is telling you to find and there are page numbers so a certain part of a multipage exhibit can be easily found.
 It is a good idea to familiarize yourself with the exhibits.
-Know their contents, what they are, what the attorney is going to use each one to prove, how to identify it and describe what the attorney wants you to describe.
+Know their contents, what they are, what the attorney is going to use each one to prove, how to identify it and describe what the family law attorney wants you to describe.
 Even just practicing finding the specific tabs and page numbers is helpful since at the Hearing on video or phone, you will be nervous and trying to locate something confusing could feel chaotic and throw you off course.